 Are you one of those Kaggle ninjas who has aced machine learning competitions but are struggling to get noticed by recruiters?
-Data scientist by day and Kaggler by night is not a new phenomenon.
+A data scientist by day and Kaggler by night is not a new phenomenon.
 You will find scores of ML enthusiasts who have aced the Titantic competition (one of Kaggle’s easiest) and also survived the Digit Recognizer or First Steps with Julia.
 But there’s a major downside to Kaggle, that many data science professionals have stressed upon.

 We list down several missing pieces in Kaggle that undermine your machine learning understanding: